Ribbit-Network/ribbit-device-manager/README.md

 ## Getting Started
 To run the app locally, you'll need a MySQL server and you'll need to configure the following three environment variables:
-* "DB_CONN" : Specific to your local db creds
+* "DSN_ENV" : Specific to your local db creds
 * "GOLIOTH_PROJECT_ID" : available in the Golioth user terminal
 * "GOLIOTH_API_KEY": available in the Golioth user terminal